dwavesystems/dwave-system/docs/reference/composites.rst

 CutOffs
 =======

-Downsize the binary quadratic model (BQM) submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision.
+Prunes the binary quadratic model (BQM) submitted to the child sampler by retaining only interactions with values commensurate with the sampler’s precision.

 CutOffComposite